Graham Young: Broadmoor

 At age 14, Young was among the youngest-ever inmates in Broadmoor's history.
 Soon after his arrival, John Berridge, a fellow inmate, died of cyanide poisoning.
 Young was suspected by some staff and inmates, not least because he enjoyed explaining in detail how cyanide could be extracted from laurel leaves; the grounds around Broadmoor were covered with laurel bushes.
 However, his involvement was never proven and Berridge's death was officially ruled a suicide.
 Later, Harpic was found in a nurse's coffee and the contents of a missing packet of sugar soap were discovered in a tea urn.

 Young continued to read medical and toxicology textbooks, obtained from Broadmoor's library.
 He also continued his interest in Nazism, reading William Shirer's The Rise and Fall of the Third Reich and Lord Russell's The Scourge of the Swastika.
 At one point, Young grew a toothbrush moustache, took to mimicking the speeches of Adolf Hitler and listened to musical compositions by Richard Wagner, who had been one of Hitler's idols.

 In 1965, Young first applied for release from Broadmoor.
 His father and sister attended the hearing and stated that if he were released, none of his relatives would be willing to house him; his father also insisted that his son should "never be released."
 Young's application was rejected.
 Five years later, in June 1970, Broadmoor psychiatrist Edgar Udwin wrote to the Home Secretary to recommend Young's release, announcing that he was "no longer obsessed with poisons, violence and mischief.
 And he is no longer a danger to others."
 However, Young remarked to a Broadmoor nurse: "When I get out, I'm going to kill one person for every year I've spent in this place."

 Later crimes

 Young was released from Broadmoor in 1971, after eight years' detention.
 He initially stayed with his sister and her husband in Hemel Hempstead.
-Within weeks he had resumed his interest in poisons, but an attempt to acquire poison from John Bell & Croyden in Wigmore Street was unsuccessful, as the chemist refused to sell them without written authorization.
-Young duly returned with the required authorization on Bedford College headed notepaper and was sold 25 g of antimony potassium tartrate.
+Within weeks he had resumed his interest in poisons, but an initial attempt to acquire poison from John Bell & Croyden in Wigmore Street was unsuccessful, as the chemist refused to sell them without written authorisation.
+Young duly returned with the required authorisation on Bedford College headed notepaper and was sold 25 g of antimony potassium tartrate.
 He told the chemist that he needed it for a qualitative and quantitative analysis.
 Young later returned to the same chemist to purchase 25 g of thallium.